 - Low Fat 20% 20%

-Breakfast is big for Stratham, consisting of eggs, oatmeal and fruit.
+Breakfast is big for Statham, consisting of eggs, oatmeal and fruit.

-While Stratham’s go-to dessert is fruit with plain yogurt, he says one of his favorite indulgences is chocolate.
+While Statham’s go-to dessert is fruit with plain yogurt, he says one of his favorite indulgences is chocolate.

 What to Eat